 Special general meetings called by the Credit Union

 Any general meeting of the Credit Union other than an annual general meeting shall be a special general meeting.
-The Board of Directors or the supervisory committee of the Credit Union may for good reason convene a special general meeting for any purposes not specifically provided for elsewhere in these Rules.
+The Board of Directors of the Credit Union may for good reason convene a special general meeting for any purposes not specifically provided for elsewhere in these Rules.

 Special general meeting at Members’ request